 How we provide assistance

-We may provide assistance in the form of funds, materials/equipment or employees' time and expertise for projects that fall within these categories:
+We may provide assistance in the form of funds, materials/equipment or employees’ time and expertise for projects that focus on four key investment areas: Community, Education, Health Safety & Environment, and Indigenous initiatives.
+The goals of these key investment areas are to:

-Over the last five years, we’ve donated over $23 million to the communities in which our employees work and play.
+to the communities in which our employees work and live.

 Syncrude considers a number of criteria when selecting community investment projects, including: